syl20lego/rn-skeleton/README.md

 };
 ```

-Our application is using Tab navigation, therefor our Root navigator setup the tabs.
+Our application is using Tab navigation, therefore our Root navigator setup the tabs.
 We need headerMode to ensure we don't show another navigation bar.

 ```routes/index.js```